Bathing water quality

 We have some beautiful coastline along the Solway Firth and we help to keep it as clean as possible.
 With the rain we can get, and the high levels of farming, this is not always easy.
 However, there is a lot of work to improve water quality on our beaches and you can help too.

-The bathing water season is usually from 15th May – 30th September.
+The bathing water season is usually from May 15 to September 30.

 We must provide information about the bathing waters, including warnings where there is a risk to health due to pollution.
 We work closely with United Utilities and the Environment Agency.

 The Environment Agency has an interactive website on bathing water quality in England .

 The latest water quality levels for our area were: Allonby - Good

 The Environment Agency widget below is automatically updated with new data during the bathing water season.